coufal/pictureplayer/README.md

 Usage is pretty straight forward.
 There are only 2 things to look out for:

-1. If you want to jump to a frame, you have to hit pause first.
+1. If you want to directly jump to a frame, you have to hit pause first.
-2. If you want to jump to a switch between normal and reverse playback, you have to click on the reload button for the changes to take effect.
+2. If you want switch between normal and reverse playback, you have to click on the reload button for the changes to take effect.

 ## License